-- Scoring Book (1:Judge) - Email copies of the Scoring Rubric and Judges' Evaluation Form for each contestant in the order of performance. - Judge Handbook (1:Judge, 1:Judges' Liaison) - A copy of this handbook (available for download online) should be emailed to all judges.
+- Scoring Book (1:Judge) - Email or otherwise provide copies of the Scoring Rubric and Judges' Evaluation Form for each 0 contestant in the order of performance. - Judge Handbook (1:Judge, 1:Judges' Liaison) - A copy of this handbook (available for download online) should be emailed or otherwise provided to all judges.
 Please point out the sections on rules, rubrics and evaluations.